the-homeless-god/svelte-item-list/README.md

 ## todo

-- make props better to use
+- drop non-required fields from config to use default when not assigned
-- animation config
+- add animations to config
+- add search
+- add filters
+- add graphs